adamwils32/Render3DScene/README.txt

-Assignment 4 - OpenGL Textured Mesh Renderer README
+OpenGL Textured Mesh Renderer README

 Overview:
 This Python project demonstrates a simple OpenGL application capable of rendering 3D meshes with textures.
 It leverages